mattboback/a11y-scanner/docs/architecture-overview.md

 # Architecture Overview

+> **Quick Navigation**: This is a high-level overview for new contributors.
+For an in-depth architectural analysis, see [Architecture Guide](./architecture.md).

 The accessibility scanner is split into three major layers: orchestration (Docker and CLI tooling), the scanning pipeline, and reporting/web delivery.
 This document highlights the key modules so new contributors can navigate the codebase